-Car park lighting should provide basic levels of visibility.
+Car parks should provide basic levels of visibility.
 Illumination levels must promote confidence and feelings of safety and security.
-Ideally lighting should be positioned over and between parked cars to eliminate potential hiding places.
+Locating lighting above and between parked cars ideally, this is to eliminate potential hiding places within a carpark.

 Please move your cursor through the illustration and click on the blue squares for more information about recommended products.